-ELL students shall meet the same standards as all students.
+(EL) English Learners shall meet the same standards as all students.
 However, in accordance with federal law, English language proficiency shall not be the sole factor in determining that a student has not met performance standards for promotion.
-Intervention strategies shall include, where appropriate, assistance in the development of English language proficiency.
+A student's Individualized Learning Plan (ILP) shall be considered in determining promotion/retention decisions for English Learners.
+Intervention strategies shall include, where appropriate, assistance in the development of English language proficiency

-Students with Disabilities
+D. Students with Disabilities

-To the maximum extent appropriate, students with disabilities shall be governed by SCS student standards established for students without disabilities.
-Students with disabilities who meet the requirements established by the Tennessee Board of Education shall earn regular diplomas.
-All enrichment, interventions/remediation, opportunities, benefits and resources made available to students without disabilities shall be made available to students with disabilities.
-Students with disabilities may be exempt from promotion/retention standards if an Individualized Education Plan (IEP) team determines that the student does not have the ability to successfully meet general curricular standards.

-Students with disabilities are not subject to promotion/retention standards if, due to the nature and severity of their disability, they have an IEP allowing them to take an alternative form of state assessment.
+To the maximum extent appropriate, students with disabilities shall be governed by standards established for students without disabilities and shall earn a regular diploma upon meeting state requirements.
+All enrichment, interventions/remediations, opportunities, benefits, and resources made available to students without disabilities shall be made available to students with disabilities.
+Students with disabilities who have an Individualized Education Plan (IEP) may be exempt from promotion/retention standards if an IEP team determines that the student does not have the ability to successfully meet general curricular standards.
+Students with disabilities are not subject to promotion/retention standards if, due to the nature and severity of their disability, they have an IEP allowing them to take an alternative form of assessment.